Fantifa: 1980s and 1990s

-Another nationwide Germany fantifa meeting was held in 1999 but the movement lost momentum after that.
+Another nationwide Germany fantifa meeting was held in Berlin in 1999, but the movement lost momentum after that.
 In 2000, a fantifa member accused an antifa man of raping her in 1998.
 The resulting fallout caused a divide in men's antifa groups, either choosing to embrace feminism as a worthy cause or deny it as relevant to anti-fascism.
-Fantifa dwindled after that but saw a resurgence in the 2010s.
+Fantifa dwindled after that for a variety of reasons; however, it saw a resurgence in the 2010s.

 21st century

+The general German antifa movement fractured in 2001, splintering off into competing anti-nationalist groups.
+Following the September 11 attacks, far-left movements increasingly turned their aggression toward other leftist movements instead of viewing the threat of neo-Nazism as important enough to actively target.
+Antifa groups lost their perceived relevancy, and fantifa likewise diminished into obscurity.

-The revival of fantifa in the 2010s took place when feminism was transitioning from its third wave to its fourth and fantifa incorporated queer feminist ideology as part of this shift.
+Simultaneously, the fantifa of the 1990s could not continue in its same form very far into the 2000s due to the changing nature of feminism.
+The influence of Judith Butler disrupted the radical feminist politics of German feminism.
+When fantifa was revived, feminism was transitioning from its third wave to its fourth and fantifa incorporated queer feminist ideology as part of this shift.

 In 2016, fantifa participated in a Goethe University Frankfurt student effort to aggregate reports of abuse committed by pickup artists.
 By 2017, fantifa was celebrated among common German feminist protest chants with the English/German chant, "High kick, low kick, Fantifa; Feminismus schalala!" ("feminism sha la la").
 After the 2018 Brazilian election of Jair Bolsonaro, the fantifa flag was flown as part of the Ele Não movement.
+In 2020, fantifa activists performed various destructive but nonviolent acts of vandalism such as throwing a stink bomb into a neo-Nazi tattoo parlor.

+As the German far-right saw increased popularity with the founding of Alternative for Germany, there was a corresponding increase in anti-feminist sentiment.
+Fantifa became more relevant, encouraging fantifa protest activity in response to high-profile homophobic and transphobic violence that feminists associate with misogyny.